NVIDIA/aistore/cmd/aisinit/README.md

 ## Maintaining the hardcoded defaults

-The values in `config.go` are production bootstrap defaults, not a duplicate of every canonical default in `cmn/config.go`.
+The values in `config.go` are production bootstrap defaults, not a duplicate of every AIStore default in `cmn/config.go`.
 Maintain them by reconciling three
 sources:

-1. **Canonical in-memory defaults:** values reconstructed by the corresponding `cmn` section's `Validate` method.
+1. **Current AIStore defaults:** values reconstructed by the corresponding `cmn` section's `Validate` method.
 2. **Production bootstrap defaults:** environment-sensitive values that `aisinit` must put into a newly generated configuration.